Background:

 How the Odyssey sold in the USA:

-from the stores in mid-1975 and replaced by a new, simpler model: the
+stores in late 1975 and replaced by two new, simpler models: the

 The very first law suit in the history of video games: